 I had been down to hell and back.
 I knew the road like the back of my hand.
 What if I walked alongside other women traveling so they could see they weren’t alone?

-So I decided to start a small, online support group that would provide
+So I decided to start an online education and support group that would provide

 - A community of women on the same journey who would listen and love on one another.

 - Regular lessons with mini-journal therapy assignments that would teach women how to set healthy boundaries, tolerate disapproval, have self-compassion, discover tools to heal from C-PTSD, and grow a deeper relationship with their Creator.

 - Live video sessions that would bring them together to ask their hard questions and get the answers they need to be empowered to make good choices for their lives.

 And Flying Free was born.